 A diagram of the AP-2000 Aquaprobe's measurement chamber is shown here.
-Please note, the design of the End Cap may vary depending upon the age and model of your Aquaprobe.

 In order to obtain consistent results, the measurement chamber created within the Aquaprobe® must remain physically constant during both calibration and measurement.

 If the turbidity electrode is calibrated under one set of conditions, then used to measure under another set of conditions, the readings will naturally be erroneous, especially at low concentrations.